eslint/rfcs/designs/2023-rule-options-defaults/README.md

 Having two places to describe `default` values can be confusing for developers.
 It can be unclear where a value comes from when its default may be specified in two separate locations.
-This RFC proposes removing the `useDefaults: true` setting in the next major version of ESLint.
+This RFC proposes removing the `useDefaults: true` setting in a future major version of ESLint.

 ### Out of Scope

+#### Preserving Original Options

+The original `options` provided to rules could be made available on a new property with a name like `context.optionsRaw`.
+That property could exist solely as a legacy compatibility layer for rules that would want the behavioral and/or documentation benefits of `meta.defaultOptions` but have nonstandard options parsing logic.

+However:

+- The overlap of rules that would want the documentation benefits of `meta.defaultOptions` but would not be able to work with the new defaulting logic is quite small.
+- Using non-standard defaulting logic is detrimental to users being able to reliably understand how rules' options generally work.

+This RFC considers `context.optionsRaw` or an equivalent as not worth the code addition.

 #### TypeScript Types